EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 ## Universe Assignment

 Once registered, the host is assigned to a universe comprising 64 nodes.
 Within this universe, the host spins up a contract instance and joins the associated cluster to execute the reputation contract.
 The universe serves as a controlled environment where reputation assessment activities take place, ensuring a fair and consistent evaluation process.
+Since you are being assigned to a cluster with 63 other random peers there's a possibility that you are getting assigned with dud hosts which aren't actually running reputation contract instances.
+If the majority of the cluster is like this even though you are running a fully able host, your reputation contract will fail to execute due to lack of majority in consensus.
+So this round of reputation will be skipped, but reputation score you have maintained so far won't get affected.

 ## Contract Execution Status